Lesson video

 And it was painted in the 19th century by Julius Hubner.

-Now, it shows some of the problems that Luther argued against, as well as some of the responses as well.
+Now it shows some of the problems that Luther argued against as well as some of the responses as well.

-So this is why it's a dramatisation.
+So this is why it's a dramatization.

-The things we're seeing on the screen didn't actually happen at the same time, they happened over the course of several years and a number of places, but Hubner has brought them all together in one picture.
+The things we're seeing on the screen didn't actually happen at the same time.

 So just label what you can see on the image in front of you with the correct letter.

-Okay, welcome back, hopefully you got okay with that.
+Hopefully you got okay with that.

 So just to make it really clear for you now, so you should have seen that right there in the middle of the image, that is Martin Luther.